How to Choose the Right Laptop BatteryDestiny

 the actual battery to charge.
 True damage to your laptop results from the actual

-ingredients in the battery as well as what you are using to charge the battery.
+ingredients in the hp pavilion battery as well as what you are using to charge the battery.

 The main thing that laptop owners should worry about in terms of damage is

 voltage in laptop chargers.
-Is it possible to damage your laptop with incompatible
+Is it possible to damage your Toshiba laptop battery or other laptop manufacturer with incompatible

 voltage?
 The answer depends.
 If you use the correct charger for the laptop, then it